-What I have noticed, though, is that I buy differently when I shop?online.
-I realised recently that small subconscious issues?influence me when I shop in-store.
-If I walk into Zara and the mannequin immediately facing me is wearing a blue coat, I know I won't buy that coat?because it feels like the most obvious buy in the store.
-It's their statement piece and will be more instantly recognisable.
+What I have noticed, though, is that I buy differently when I shop online.
+I realised recently that small subconscious issues influence me when I shop in-store.
+If I walk into Zara and the mannequin immediately facing me is wearing a blue coat, I know I won't buy that coat because it feels like the most obvious buy in the store.
+It's the brand's statement piece and will be more instantly recognisable.
 Of course online, every item has equal billing, so to speak.
-I recently bought quite a flamboyant pair of bird-print culottes from Zara online.
+I recently bought quite a flamboyant pair of print culottes from Zara online.
 When I popped into the store yesterday, there they were, prominently hanging to the left of the entrance, but it didn't bother me because I feel so fabulous when I wear them that it makes no odds whether they're a signature Zara piece or not.
 I've made them my own anyway.
-And shopping on the high street is all about stamping your signature on the pieces?and building a unique look around them.
+And shopping on the high street is all about stamping your signature on the pieces and building a unique look around them.

 If you're still hesitant about online shopping, begin with a brand you buy from regularly so that you're confident you're choosing the correct size and you're familiar enough with the types and quality of fabrics used.
 Then, relax, enjoy and wait for your parcel of delights to arrive.
 The expectation of its arrival is even more enjoyable than the instant gratification of walking away from a store with a bag in hand.